JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 However, when working with web-based sources, you might require additional formatting to transform the raw API data into a structured format.

-Let's look at an example where we fetch data from the [YouTube Data API](https://console.cloud.google.com/apis/library/youtube.googleapis.com):
+Let's look at an example of fetching data from the [YouTube Data API](https://console.cloud.google.com/apis/library/youtube.googleapis.com):

 1. **Import libraries:** Import the DataFrame library, which is essential for data manipulation tasks.
 This is done by running the following command in a code cell: